paulross/PythonExtensionPatterns/doc/sphinx/source/iterators_generators.rst

 Example of a Sequence
 --------------------------------------

-In this example we create a module that has an object which holds a sequence of C ``long`` s.
+In this example we create a module that has an object which holds a sequence of C ``long`` which is going to be *iterable*.
 The complete code is in ``src/cpy/Iterators/cIterator.c`` here are just the essential parts.
 The test code is in ``tests/unit/test_c_iterators.py``.